quartiq/miniconf/py/README.md

   empty-name child below root; `/` is not an alias for root.
 - `--raw` disables schema, subtree tracking, `?`, and `!`.
 - `--prune PATH` clears stale retained schema/settings below `PATH`.
-- `--force-prune` clears all retained Miniconf MQTT topics below the resolved prefix.
+- `--force-prune` clears all retained topics under the resolved prefix.